tonethar/IGME-330-Master/notes/dogfinder-1.md

-12) In **app.html**, replace the entire "columns" div (which is all the HTML below the `<nav>` area) with:
+12) Now let's create the main UI for our app.
+In **app.html**, replace the entire "columns" div (which is all the HTML below the `<nav>` area) with:

 ![screenshot 2](_images/_df-images/dogfinder-2.png)

 ![screenshot 3](_images/_df-images/dogfinder-3.png)

-- Once you are done typing it in, validate the HTML at https://validator.w3.org/ to help test that you typed it in right
+- Once you are done typing it in, validate the HTML at https://validator.w3.org/ to help test that you typed it in right - there should not be any errors or warnings
 - Make sure it looks like this:

 ![screenshot 4](_images/_df-images/dogfinder-4.png)